greenelab/connectivity-search-manuscript/manuscript.md

 **Conclusion**
 We implemented the method on Hetionet and provide an online interface at <https://het.io/search>.
-We provide an open source implementation of these methods in our new Python package named [hetmatpy](https://github.com/hetio/hetmatpy "Python package for matrix storage and operations on hetnets").
+We provide an open-source implementation of these methods in our new Python package named [hetmatpy](https://github.com/hetio/hetmatpy "Python package for matrix storage and operations on hetnets").

 ## Introduction {.page_break_before}